Sustainable Fashion - PROJECT 332

-PROJECT 332 also involved auditing the carbon footprint of Tiffany Treloar’s St Kilda studio at the time (she has since moved to Prahran, taking her sustainable practices with her), which achieved a four star rating – a very high standard of greenhouse environmental performance.
+PROJECT 332 also involved auditing the carbon footprint of Tiffany Treloar’s St Kilda studio which achieved a four star rating – a very high standard of greenhouse environmental performance.

 Unfortunately, there is no one simple environmental solution, but as Tiffany Treloar acknowledges, it is about taking the right steps to find the best alternatives at every point, and sharing this knowledge, whilst still maintaining a successful business.

 - Launched sustainable fashion PROJECT 332